-As a licensed sponsor you have a number of strict duties so as to ensure compliance with the immigration rules and prevent abuse of the immigration rules.
+As a licensed sponsor you are subject to a number of strict duties to ensure compliance with the UK Immigration Rules and to prevent illegal working.

-The Home Office relies on the information in the SMS to ensure that you are meeting your compliance duties as a PBS licence holder, and as such, requires that the information is at any one time an up to date reflection of your business and your PBS employees.
+The Home Office relies on the information in the SMS to ensure that you are meeting your compliance duties as a skilled worker licence holder, and as such, requires that the information is at any one time an up to date reflection of your business and your sponsored employees.

 - Authorising officer – this is the person responsible for the recruitment of migrant workers and ensuring that all of your sponsorship duties are met.